Phu Cam Cathedral and Redeemer Church are two of the beautiful structures in Hue City, Vietnam, with a history of hundreds of years.

 The highlight of this church is the facade with two bell towers reaching up to the sky like an opened Bible, and at the same time, it has the appearance of a dragon head with its mouth opening.

-And although it was built with rough stone, the Cathedral is the balance of proportions and lines that make the front of Phu Cam church extraordinarily soft and elegant.
+Although it was built with rough stone, the Cathedral is the balance of proportions and lines that make the front of Phu Cam church extraordinarily soft and elegant.

-The heart of the church can accommodate nearly 2,500 people, with parabolic support arches covering the center, creating new feelings but reminiscent of the classic arch architecture of Western churches.
+The heart of the church can accommodate nearly 2,500 people, with parabolic support arches covering the center, creating new feelings, but reminiscent of the classic arch architecture of Western churches.

 Two rows of stained-glass windows on both sides help keep the church full of light.

-The sanctuary was built with a high level gradually, with a 3-step circle background symbolizing Thien – Dia – Nhan (Heaven – Earth – Human beings) in the middle; the table is carved from monolithic marble made by Non Nuoc stone artisans in Da Nang City.
+The sanctuary was built at a high level gradually, with a 3-step circle background symbolizing Thien – Dia – Nhan (Heaven – Earth – Human beings) in the middle; the table is carved from monolithic marble made by Non Nuoc stone artisans in Da Nang City.

 The crucifix with the statue of the suffering God was created from a pine tree taken from the Thien An Hill, in the mountainous area southwest of Hue city.